 The ear cups are comfy and vented.
 Even after prolonged gaming sessions on your PSVR, your head wont get sweaty at all.
 Once again, this makes blocking outside noise impossible, but still gives you a great sense of spatial awareness.
 While real-world sound may be immersion-breaking, it is useful at times when you have friends or family around during your VR sessions, since you’ll be able to clearly hear them.
 Additionally, RIG 4VR isn’t a “one-trick-pony”.
 It works surprisingly well with other standard headset applications like regular gaming or listening to music.

 When compared to PlayStation Gold headset, the notable downside is absence of manual controls on headphones, so you will be relying on menus to make volume adjustments.
 Sound quality however is superb, and the design fits your fancy PSVR headset perfectly.
-If this convinces you that RIG 4VR is the right choice, you can buy it here.

 The most original and definitely the neatest of PSVR dedicated audio solutions are Mantis Headphones created by bionik.
 These cleverly designed headphones are just clipped onto both sides of the Sony’s virtual-reality platform and just hang down over your ears.